The Flu ends with “U”

-Walgreens – there is quite a few near campus.
+- Walgreens – there are quite a few near the campus.
 Walgreens website will help find the one closest and many are open 24 hours.
 There is no cost with most insurance.
 Appointments are not needed, but we recommend calling beforehand to find out what the wait time is.

 Of course, there was the year that my daughter called crying because she felt like crap.
 She felt so sick, I even asked her if she needed me to drive up there, something out of character for me to do.
 There is little worse than being hours away from your students and not being able to take care of them.
 Here is our blog on being Sick at School.

 Typical symptoms students can watch for at the onset of the flu as early detection can be beneficial are:

 - Headache, muscle aches, and joint pain